nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 **Icons**

-If you are using a templating language, such as nunjucks, you can include icons with:
+If you are using a templating language, such as Nunjucks, you can include icons with:

 ```html
 {% include '/nhsuk-frontend/assets/icons/icon-arrow-right-circle.svg' %}